-The GAEE Journal for Aspiring Economists (GJAE) is the flagship publication of the Global Association of Economics Education (GAEE), aiming at providing a platform for high-level economics discourse among students in developing countries and marginalized communities through our free-to-publish open-access model.
+The GAEE Journal for Aspiring Economists (GJAE) is the flagship publication of the Global Association of Economics Education (GAEE), aiming at providing a platform for high-level economics discourse among students in developing countries and marginalized communities through our no-fee open-access model.

 A platform for aspiring economists